Nanoteck137/tunebook/README.md

 - [ ] General: Use new logo from dwebble_app

 - [ ] Backend: API: Add Compression for Static file routes (SPA Routes)

+- [ ] Backend: Cleanup: API: Better way to log the API Errors

 ## Future